 Before you apply for a course at Leicester College we recommend that you speak to a careers advisor – either at your school or an independent specialist.
 They will be able to make sure you make the right choices based on your ultimate career aims.

-Once you have decided upon your chosen career path, don’t forget to check the entry requirements to ensure you select the right course for you.
+Once you have decided upon your chosen career path, do not forget to check the entry requirements to ensure you select the right course for you.

 How to Apply

-Applying for a course at Leicester College couldn’t be easier.
-If you are studying in Year 11 at a Leicester or Leicestershire school, you can apply via UCAS Progress.
-If you are not in Year 11 (or your school isn’t using UCAS Progress), you can apply via our online application form or call for a paper form to be sent out to you.
+Applying for a course at Leicester College could not be easier.
+If you are studying in Year 11 at a Leicester or Leicestershire school, you can apply via PS16 if your school has signed up to it or use our online application form.

-If you would prefer some help, simply pop into any of our city centre campuses and our helpful Information Centre teams can support you to complete the application form or call us on 0116 224 2240.
-See our international section if you are an overseas student applying for an international course with us.
+If you would prefer some help, pop into any of our city centre campuses and our helpful Information Centre teams can support you to complete the application form or call us on 0116 224 2240.

 Please note that online application form can be used for: